16 Best Day Trips from Ljubljana, Slovenia

 How to get there

 If you want to carve out your own itinerary, renting a car in Ljubljana is another convenient option.
-Driving in Slovenia isn’t overly difficult, and compared to bordering countries like Austria and Italy, is a fairly cost-effective option.
+Driving in Slovenia isn’t overly difficult, and compared to bordering countries like Austria and Italy, it’s a fairly cost-effective option.

 Škofja Loka